Croatia is a civil law country with three primary forms of not-for-profit, nongovernmental organizations (NGOs):

 E. Political Activities

-The law does not restrict an NGO's attempts to influence legislation.
-It can speak and publish its views, criticize state officials and state actions, lobby legislators concerning legislation, and encourage members and others to communicate with public officials.
-Nothing in the law limits the proportion of its budget that the NGO can devote to attempts to influence legislation.
+The law does not restrict an NPO's attempts to influence legislation.
+An NPO can publish its views, criticize state officials and state actions, lobby legislators concerning legislation, and encourage members and others to communicate with public officials.
+Nothing in the law limits the proportion of an NPO’s budget that it can devote to attempts to influence legislation.

-An NGO cannot legally participate in a political campaign for public office, other than serving as an election observer.
+An NPO cannot legally participate in a political campaign for public office, other than serving as an election observer.
 Under Croatian election law, political activity is the exclusive province of political parties.
-[Offl.
-Gazette Nos.
-116/1999, 109/2000]
+[Official Gazette No. 120/11]

 F. Discrimination

-The Croatian constitution forbids discrimination based on race, gender, language, religion, or other stipulated grounds. [ Const.
+The Croatian constitution forbids discrimination based on race, gender, language, religion, or other stipulated grounds.
+[Const.
 Art.
-14] The laws addressing associations and foundations do not require non-discrimination.
-The foundation law, in fact, expressly authorizes foundations that benefit members of a particular national, linguistic, cultural, or religious group.
+14] The application of anti-discriminatory principles is more precisely described in the Law on Combating Discrimination.
+[Official Gazette No. 85/08, 112/12] The laws addressing associations and foundations do not require non-discrimination.
+The foundation law expressly authorizes the creation of foundations that benefit members of a particular national, linguistic, cultural, or religious group.
 [Law on Foundations Art.
 2]

 G. Control of Organization

-Nothing in Croatian law prevents a Croatian NGO from being controlled by another organization.
-A Croatian association or foundation might be established (but not owned) by a for-profit entity, which would continue to control it through governing bodies.
+Nothing in Croatian law prevents a Croatian NPO from being controlled by another organization.
+A Croatian association or foundation may be established (but not owned) by a for-profit entity, which would continue to control it through governing bodies.
 A Croatian association or foundation, likewise, could be controlled but not owned by an American grantor charity.

 V. Tax Laws